linuxgurugamer/MemGraph/README.md

 to 4GB even without loading a save, resulting in virtual memory paging which will seriously hurt performance.

 The code is released under the MIT license (see https://github.com/Gerry1135/MemGraph/blob/master/Graph.cs).

+Updated by LinuxGuruGamer

+# Logging
+The mod now has the ability to write the data to a set of log files.
+The files are written in the root of the game directory.

+Logging can be enabled by editing the settings.cfg file.
+Set the following to true to turn on logging, false to turn it off:

+	enableLogging = true

+The first set of files will only have a single value in them at any time.
+This will be the last value which was plotted.
+The name of the file corresponds to the data item as shown on screen:

+	dataLog.Cur.txt
+	dataLog.HeapMin.txt
+	dataLog.Interval.txt
+	dataLog.Last.txt
+	dataLog.Max.txt
+	dataLog.P.txt
+	dataLog.R.txt

+This last file is a sequential log, and is overwritten every time the game starts.
+The log is formatted as a CSV file, and the first line contains the column headers

+	dataLog.Log.txt

+I plan on making the following additions:

+1. Have a key which will write a marker to the log file, so you can mark events
+2. Make the logging a runtime option instead of statically in the config file